In Japan, people ring in the New Year– literally.

 The first Shrine Visit: Hatsumode

-In the first few days following new year, people flock to shrines for their first visit (初詣 Hatsumode).
-It can be hectic and busy, but rest assured you’ll make it to the top to say a prayer.
+In the first few days following the New Year, people flock to shrines for their first visit (初詣 Hatsumode).
+It can be hectic and busy, but rest assured, you’ll make it to the top to say a prayer.

 Visiting shrines is a way to get good luck for the year ahead, and bring in old good luck charms to renew, which will be burned in order to be purified.